X

 Overview

-Congenital adrenal hyperplasia affects the pair of walnut-sized organs above the kidneys, called the adrenal glands.
-The condition affects how a child grows and develops.
-Although the condition can be life-threatening, most people with it can lead typical lives with treatment.
+Congenital adrenal hyperplasia affects the adrenal glands.
+It impacts how a child grows and develops.
+The condition can be life-threatening, but most people who have it can lead typical lives with treatment.

 Symptoms

-Symptoms in infants girls might include genitals that don't look either clearly male or female.
-This is called ambiguous genitalia.
-Boys and girls may be short in height and reach puberty early.
+Symptoms in infant girls might include genitals that don't look typical.
+Children with the condition may be short in height and reach puberty early.
 There can be problems controlling blood sugar and blood pressure.

 Treatments

-Treatment involves hormone replacement medicines.
-Surgery to improve how the genitals look and how they work is an option for girls.
+Congenital adrenal hyperplasia treatments can include hormone replacement medicines.
+Surgery to improve how the genitals look and work is an option for girls.
+Support from a mental health professional also is key.